talmolab/sleap/_sources/help.md.txt

 ### What if I already have CUDA set up on my system?

-You can use the system CUDA installation by simply using the {ref}`pip <pip install>` installation method.
+You can use the system CUDA installation by simply using the [](./installation.md#pip-package) installation method.

 Note that you will need to use a version compatible with **TensorFlow 2.6+** (**CUDA Toolkit v11.3** and **cuDNN v8.2**).